bobanetwork/boba_legacy/packages/boba/turing/README.md

 ## AWS and Google Cloud Function Examples

 Your external API will need to accept calls from the L2Geth and return data in a way that can be understood by the L2Geth.
-Examples are provided for you to use in `packages/boba/turing/AWS_code`).
-Specific instructions for setting up AWS lambda endpoints are [given here](./AWS_code/AWS_lambda_setup.md) - note that _all_ APIs can be used, not just AWS Lambda endpoints.
+Examples are provided in `./packages/boba/turing/AWS_code`.
+Specific instructions for setting up AWS lambda endpoints are [here](./AWS_code/AWS_lambda_setup.md) - note that _all_ APIs can be used, not just AWS Lambda endpoints.

 ## Important Properties of Turing